pgtipping/Synthalyst/nextjs-app/docs/implementation-plans/model-optimization-implementation.md

    - Added to KnowledgeEntry and LearningContentEntry models
    - Defaults to "English"
    - Used for filtering and display

-2. **Model Used Field**:
-   - Added to KnowledgeEntry and LearningContentEntry models
-   - Stores the model used for each entry
-   - Used for analytics and display

 ## Cost Optimization